Steve-Agostisi/Employee-Tracker-/README.md

 Follow the prompts to interact with the employee database.

 ## Walkthrough Video
-A walkthrough video demonstrating the functionality of the Employee Tracker can be found at: [Walkthrough Video Link](<insert-video-link-here>)
+A walkthrough video demonstrating the functionality of the Employee Tracker can be found at: https://drive.google.com/file/d/1GmanuSuXyw8lhaWwoNaDwdxlT_myMFWW/view?usp=sharing

 ## Database Setup
 The application uses PostgreSQL as the database.
 Ensure you have PostgreSQL installed and running.
 You can use the `seeds.sql` file to populate the database with initial data.